openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/learners/Learner_Activity.rst

 Reviewing the Report
 ********************

-To review the learner roster and key activity report, you select **Learners** at the top of any Insights page.
+To review the learner roster and key activity report, select **Learners** at the top of any Insights page.
 By default, the report shows data for all learners.